 One in six children need mental health support.
 Common mental health diagnoses are depression, anxiety, and conduct disorder (a type of behavioral problem).
 A child who is 13 years old or older may get a mental health evaluation and treatment for mental health services without their parents' agreement or approval.
 Children 13 years or older have the right to receive services in the environment that is most supportive with the most freedom available to them given their mental health needs.
 A child is admitted for inpatient (they stay at the hospital) treatment only if the mental health evaluator of the hospital agrees that there is the need for It.
 Parents are then told within 24 hours what the hospital decides.
 Children who enter the hospital voluntarily can let the hospital know that they would like to leave at any time, and if they are safe, then they are allowed to do so.
-If parents can bring their children to their medical doctor, inpatient and outpatient organization, E&T, and/or substance use disorder treatment program.
+If parents would like to bring their child to get evaluated, the child's agreement is not required.
+Parents can bring their children to their medical doctor, inpatient and outpatient organization, E&T, and/or substance use disorder treatment program.